SQream/sqream_docs/connecting_to_sqream/client_drivers/kafka/index.rst

    * - Topic
      - A category or feed name to which messages are published and subscribed to
    * - ``sqream.batchrecordcount``
-     - Preferably configured according to an estimated number of messages
+     - The record count to be written to each file
    * - ``outputdir``
      - Copy the ``sqream.outputdir`` path, from its beginning and until ``outputs``, included, and save it to a known location.
 It is required to configure SQream loader to use this section of the path
    * - ``csvorder``
-     - Create table columns
+     - Defines table columns.
+SQream table columns must align with the ``csvorder`` table columns

 Connection string: